Set up a company using our checklist

 9. Data Protection

-Virtually all businesses will process some form of data, be it from employees, customers, suppliers, or third parties.
+Virtually all businesses process data, whether from employees, customers, suppliers, or third parties.

-Since the General Data Protection Regulation (GDPR) came into force, huge fines can be levied in respect of data breaches or mishandling of data.
+Since the General Data Protection Regulation (GDPR) came into force, significant fines can be levied for data breaches or the mishandling of data.
 It is vital that all businesses understand at least the basic requirements of the Data Protection Act 2018 and related legislation.

 See the Information Commissioner’s Office (ICO) for more details.